yueviseen/ESTune/README.md

 # ESTune: Bayesian Uncertainty-Guided Early Stopping for Database Configuration Tuning.

-## The core code of ESTune is primarily composed of the five Python files mentioned above.
+## The core code of ESTune is primarily composed of the six Python files mentioned above.
 The specific functionalities of each file are described as follows：

 (1)Setting.py serves as a configuration module, primarily responsible for the centralized management and recording of storage paths for various types of data.
 Specifically, it includes: historical_task_data_path, which specifies the storage location of historical tuning task data; current_task_data_path, which indicates the storage path for tuning task data generated during the current iteration; current_task_iteration_result_data_path, which records the storage location of database performance data obtained after the complete execution of the workload in the current iteration.